nicholaspretorius/cloud-nd-microservices-1/README.md

 ### Docker

 Kubernetes deployments require your containers to be located in a registry, as such, you need to push your containers to a registry, such as Docker Hub, AWS ECR (Elastic Container Registry) or similar.
-In order to do so, you need to tag your local image with the name of your registry and then push the image to the registry.
+In order to do so, you need to name your local image with the name of your registry and tag it.
+Then push the image to the registry.

+*Note: The registry used needs to be the prefix of the tagged image, for example: registryname/imagename:tagname.
+This is how Docker knows which registry to push to.*

+*Docker can push to any registry it has been logged into.
+You can check these registries by looking at the "auth" contents in the config.json file in `~/.Docker/config.json`.*

 Login: